Pachuca de Soto, often referred to simply as Pachuca, is a city located in the central part of Mexico.

-Fortifications in the area of Pachuca city and other areas were built between 1174 and 1181.
-This dominion would eventually be overrun by the Aztec Triple Alliance between 1427 and 1430, with rule in Pachuca then coming from the city of Tenochtitlan.
+Fortifications in the area of Pachuca City and other areas were built between 1174 and 1181.
+This dominion would eventually be overrun by the Aztec Triple Alliance between 1427 and 1430, with the rule in Pachuca then coming from the city of Tenochtitlan.

 The most probable comes from a work called “Descripción Anónima de la Minas de Pachuca” (Anonymous Description of the Mines of Pachuca) written between the end of the 16th century and the beginning of the 17th.

 This work claims that the first mineral deposits were found by Alonso Rodríguez de Salgado on his ranch on the outskirts of Pachuca in two large hills called Magdalena and Cristóbal.
 This discovery would quickly change the area’s economy from agriculture to one dependent almost completely on mining.

 As early as 1560 the population of the city had tripled to 2,200, with most people employed in mining in some way.
 Because of this rapid growth and the ruggedness of the terrain, it was impossible to lay out an orderly set of streets.